thanusanb/sales_analysis_sql_project/README.md

 **7.** Which payment methods are most popular and generate the most sales by region?
 **8.** Are there certain months where sales spike across product categories?

+## 💡 Key Insights

+- Identified regions and sales representatives contributing the most to overall revenue.
+- Ranked product categories by total profit generated to highlight high-margin offerings.
+- Compared average sales amounts between new and returning customers to assess loyalty impact.
+- Analyzed how sales volume varies with discount levels to understand the effect of promotions.
+- Evaluated online and retail channel performance across product categories for strategic planning.
+- Examined popular payment methods and their contribution to total sales by region.
+- Investigated monthly sales trends to detect seasonal spikes across product categories.